Coat of arms of the United Kingdom: Restrictions

 The royal arms are the arms of dominion of the British monarch.
 Unlike ordinary armorial bearings, they are not hereditary.
 The right to bear them is vested in the reigning sovereign and, by extension, their government as a royal prerogative.
 Members of the royal family are granted differenced arms.

-Crown copyright applies in perpetuity to depictions of the royal arms and any of its constituent parts under the royal prerogative, and The National Archives restricts rights to reproduce them.
+Crown copyright applies in perpetuity to depictions of the royal arms and its constituent parts under the royal prerogative, and The National Archives restricts rights to reproduce them or to display them in film, television or theatre productions.
 Although Crown copyright usually expires 50 years after publication, Section 171(b) of the Copyright, Designs and Patents Act 1988 made an exception for 'any right or privilege of the Crown' not written in an act of parliament, thus preserving the rights of the Crown under the unwritten royal prerogative.

 In addition, use of the royal arms and devices for commercial purposes is specifically restricted in the UK (and in countries which are party to the Paris Convention) under sections 4 and 99 of the Trade Marks Act 1994, and its use is governed by the Lord Chamberlain's Office.

 The royal arms may be displayed by holders of a royal warrant but may not be used as a trade mark and should only be displayed for the duration of the grant of a royal warrant.
 It is an offence under Section 12 of the Trade Descriptions Act 1968 to give a false indication that any goods or services are supplied to the monarch or any member of the royal family.